Pour les services en français, veuillez communiquer avec: Le Centre francophone de Toronto

 Youth are admitted to SNAP Youth Leadership Services through internal referral upon completion of SNAP programs.
 Youth may decide to become engaged in continuing services, including leadership clubs, employment counselling, a summer Leaders-in-Training Program, school support and advocacy, individual and family counselling, parent workshops and victim restitution.

-Parent of a SNAP for Schools participant
+Parents of a SNAP Boy